All About CatsAll About CatsAll About Cats

 Personality

-They are gentle, calm, and sweet-tempered.
-They are extremely playful and express themselves with a melodius voice.
+The Himalayan cats are gentle, calm, sweet-tempered, intelligent, and usually make very good social companions.
+They are extremely playful and express themselves with a melodious voice.
 Himalayans are devoted and dependent upon their owners for companionship and protection.
+Due to their connection with the Siamese cats, they are likely to be more active than Persians.